With the recent health crisis, online marketing is changing, and understanding the notion of employee advocacy is obviously crucial for any company.

 An employee advocacy platform is fine, but an employee advocacy app is even better.

 Perhaps the most important factor in forming your employee advocacy strategy and selecting a platform is mobile capability.
 The fact is, mobile devices are the conduit most often used by employees to engage with their social media apps.
 True, they will still use desktops to a degree.
-But now more than ever, a mobile-native experience is crucial when it comes to employee advocacy.
+But now more than ever, an employee advocacy app is crucial when it comes to employee advocacy.
 Your platform needs to be easy to use, visually appealing, and intuitive as a communications tool.
 If it’s clunky to use, then employees simply will not engage.
 Give them a sleek, intuitive, mobile alternative.

 “Perhaps the most important factor in forming your employee advocacy strategy and selecting a platform is mobile capability.”